TheBoxyBear/charttools/README.md

 Metadata metadata = Metadata.FromFile(filePath);
 Metadata metadata = Metada.FromFiles(filePath1, filePath2, filePath3...);
 ```
 Files can be .chart or .ini.
 When reading from multiple files, the provided files can be a mix of different formats, each read based on its extension.
-The first file has upmost priority and other files are only read to retreive the missing information, in decreasing order of priority until all properties of the metadata have a value or until the last file is read.
+The first file has utmost priority and other files are only read to retrieve the missing information, in decreasing order of priority until all properties of the metadata have a value or until the last file is read.

 ## Instruments and tracks
-All instrument currently supported are represented using the generic Insrument class.
+All instrument currently supported are represented using the generic Instrument class.
 Notes and other information are stored in a track, with each difficulty level being its own track.
 Each generic instrument contains one track per difficulty setting.
 A track can be retrieved from a song like so:
 ```c#
 Track<StandardChord> track = song.LeadGuitar.Expert;
 ```